webdados/Multibanco-ifthenpay-Gateway-for-WooCommerce/readme.txt

 * Fixed a small bug where the Multibanco payment details would be regenerated if, for some exotic reason, an order value was changed on wp-admin for already paid orders

 = 3.2.1 =
-* New `multibanco_ifthen_multibanco_settings_fields` and `multibanco_ifthen_mbway_settings_fields` filters to allow 3rd party plugins to add fields to the Multibanco and MB Way settings screen
+* New `multibanco_ifthen_multibanco_settings_fields` and `multibanco_ifthen_mbway_settings_fields` filters to allow 3rd party plugins to add fields to the Multibanco and MB WAY settings screen
 * `index.php` file because "best practices"
 * Small coding standards fixes

 = 3.2 =
 * New behaviour for special entities that don't allow repeated payments in a specific time frame (only for WooCommerce 3.0 and above)
-* New `multibanco_ifthen_base_mbwaykey` filter to be able to change the base MB Way Key used to generate the payment details, based on the order, which may be useful for marketplaces
+* New `multibanco_ifthen_base_mbwaykey` filter to be able to change the base MB WAY Key used to generate the payment details, based on the order, which may be useful for marketplaces
 * Bumped `WC tested up to` tag

 = 3.1.2 =